Dhunge dhara: Water sources

 Early hitis use water from their own springs or from nearby aquifers, sometimes shared with other hitis.
 Thapa Hiti, Tangal Hiti and Tusha Hiti in Patan, for instance, receive water from the same source.
 Later, hitis were connected to a system of canals and ponds, which brought fresh water from the foothills of Kathmandu Valley to the cities.

 The spouts of one hiti can also have different water sources, such as Alko Hiti in Patan which has three sources confirmed during restoration.
-In other hitis, users have merely noticed a difference in taste or colour of water between the spouts.
+In other hitis, users have merely noticed a difference between the spouts in the taste or colour of the water.
 For many hitis, the precise location of the source is still unknown.

 Ponds

 During the Kirata Kingdom (c.
 900 BC-300 AD) ponds (named pukhu or pokhari) were constructed as a source of water in the old cities of the Kathmandu Valley.
 The ponds got their water from rainfall.
 During the Lichhavi regime, these ponds were linked to stone spouts and dug wells to supply water to the cities.